dnsimple/dnsimple-support/content/articles/manage-ds-record.md

 ## Removing a DS record

 <div class="section-steps" markdown="1">
-#### To remove an DS record
+#### To remove a DS record

-1. In the DS records page, search for the record and click on the _trash_ icon to delete it.
+1. On the DS records page, search for the record, and click on the _trash_ icon to delete it.

     ![screenshot: Delete DS Record](/files/ds-records-delete.png)